robinagandhi/swa/pages/syllabus.md

 # Syllabus

 # Course Description
-* Assurance is a reasoned, audit-able argument created to support claimed beliefs about a particular entity when it is impossible to examine every possible circumstance related to that claim
+* Assurance is a reasoned, audit-able argument created to support claimed beliefs about a particular entity *when it is impossible to examine every possible circumstance related to that claim*.
-* This course is an intersection of knowledge areas necessary to perform activities relevant for promoting assurance in claims developed for `Software Security Engineering`
+* This course is an intersection of knowledge areas necessary to perform activities relevant for promoting assurance through claims argued and supported with evidence from `Software Security Engineering (SSE)` activities.
+SA entails SSE.
 * This course takes on a software development lifecycle perspective for the prevention of flaws.
 It is not just secure coding!

-# Class Meeting Time and Location for Fall 2018
+# Class Meeting Time and Location for Fall 2019
 * Wednesdays 5:30 to 8:10 p.m. in PKI 260
-  - Lecture session: 5:30 to 6:40 PM
-  - Working session: 7:00 to 8:10 PM
+  - Lecture session will be roughly from 5:30 to 6:40 PM followed by a team working session from 7:00 to 8:10 PM

 # Where does the course fit in the degree program?
 * [MS in Cybersecurity Core](https://www.unomaha.edu/college-of-information-science-and-technology/school-of-interdisciplinary-informatics/cybersecurity/ms-cybr-reqs.php)
 * [Graduate CS concentrations](https://www.unomaha.edu/college-of-information-science-and-technology/computer-science/graduate/graduate-concentrations.php)

-# Instruction
+# Learning Techniques
-* Course philosophy: *good readings*, *discussions* and *try things out*.
+* Philosophy: *good readings*, *discussions* and *try things out*.
 * In-class exercises in small groups.
-* In-class quizzes
+* In-class quizzes.
-* Complete assignments and independent projects as directed
+* Assignments and independent projects.
+* Open book exams with access to a network-connected computer.

 # Resource Material
 ## Textbooks

 Instead of a single textbook, I have identified a series of books available from the library as e-books.
-You will need to log in with you NU-ID and password (you may have to set or reset it) to access these books.
+You will need to log in with your NU-ID and password (you may have to set or reset it) to access these books.

 * [Secure Coding Principles and Practice, By Mark G. Graff; Kenneth R. van Wyk](https://www.safaribooksonline.com/library/view/secure-coding-principles/0596002424)